COP3530/edugator-content/n-ary-trees/tries/lesson.md

 ### Space Complexity of Hash Tables and BSTs

-Both hash tables and BSTs have best and worst `O(n·s)` space complexity where `n` is the length of the longest string and `s` is the number of strings in the table.
-Each string must be stored in the table.
+Both hash tables and BSTs have a best and worst case space complexity of `O(n·s)` where `n` is the length of the longest string and `s` is the number of strings in the table because each string must be stored in the table.

 | __Space__ | Best Case | Worst Case |
 | --- | --- | --- |